hecomi/uOSC/README.md

 ### Maximum data size

 The maximum packet size that can be sent is determined by the UDP spec, which is 65535 bytes minus the size of the UDP and OSC headers.
+If you want to divide packets to send larger data, please refer to [uPacketDivision](https://github.com/hecomi/uPacketDivision).

 ### No message from other devices

 Please check your firewall settings.

+### Backward compatibility

+Various features have been added since v2, but backward compatibility with v1 has been maintained.

 Examples
 --------